openl2m/openl2m/docs/installation/nginx.rst

 **Firewall configuration**

-You will need to allow the standard http (and https) ports through the firewall, assuming you run this.
+On your server, you will need to allow the standard http (tcp/80) and https (tcp/443) ports through the OS firewall.
-To configure allowing this, run:
+To configure this on Ubuntu, see below.
+Other distros may vary in config.

 **Ubuntu**